anytizer/generate.py/README.md

         ],
     }

-Build a list of cases per class name.
+Then, build a list of Test Cases per class name.
 In this example, application() will be tested aginst:

     test_id_exists()
     test_id_does_not_exist()